Retirement Living Hub

 • Create a memory box: Designate one special box for your most treasured mementos.
 This sets a clear boundary for how much you keep, ensuring you select only the most significant pieces.

-Remember, your memories reside within you, not solely within the objects.
-Letting go of an item does not mean letting go of the love or the memory it represents.
+It’s important to remember, and I’ve had to remind myself of this, that your memories reside within you, not solely within the objects.
+Letting go of an item doesn’t mean letting go of the love or the memory it represents.
+It’s about making space for new memories, like the ones Dorothy and I are making now in Sarasota.

 Close-up of a hand placing a sentimental silver locket on a wooden table.